Rajakavitha1/testing_gitbook/production-environment/observability-alerting/alerting.md

 ## Configuring alerts in Seldon Enterprise Manager

 1. To configure default alerting rules, copy the installation resource files from the `seldon-deploy-install/reference-configuration/metrics/` directory to the current directory.
+To configure custom alerts, see the custom alerts section.

     ```
      cp seldon-deploy-install/reference-configuration/metrics/user-alerts.yaml user-alerts.yaml